Dedalus Foundation Exhibition Catalogue Award

 The Dedalus Foundation Exhibition Catalogue Award is awarded annually to the author or authors of an outstanding exhibition catalogue published in a given calendar year that makes a significant contribution to the scholarship of modern art or modernism.
 This award is given in addition to, and as the complement of, the Robert Motherwell Book Award.

-Eligibility for the 2015 award is limited to catalogues published in 2014 that make a significant contribution to the understanding of modern art or modernism.
+Eligibility for the 2018 award is limited to catalogues published in 2017, in English, that make a significant contribution to the understanding of modern art or modernism.
 (Our definition of modernism is broad and we will consider catalogues that deal with art created between the nineteenth century and the present.)
 Along with documenting an exhibition, eligible catalogues should feature essays that expand and illuminate in innovative ways knowledge about the subject of the exhibition.
 Eligible catalogues should consist primarily of new, unpublished material.

 Nomination Timeline & Procedure

-Publishers of books that the jury wishes to further consider will be contacted in February 2015, and asked to ship review copies directly to each of the three members of the jury.
+Publishers of catalogues that the jury wishes to further consider will be contacted in February 2018, and asked to ship review copies directly to each of the three members of the jury.

 Honorable Mention: Ink Art: Past as Present in Contemporary China, published by The Metropolitan Museum of Art.
 With essays by Maxwell K. Hearn and Wu Hung.

 Honorable Mention: More Real: Art in the Age of Truthiness, published by the Minneapolis Institute of Arts and DelMonico Books/ Prestel.
 With essays by Elizabeth Armstrong, D. Graham Burnett, Tom Gunning, Norman Klein, Carrie Lamber-Beatty, Mark Levy, and Glenn Lowry.